mytechnotalent/Go-Hacking/README.md

 <br>

-# Today's Tutorial [April 20, 2026]
+# Today's Tutorial [April 21, 2026]
-## Lesson 165: ARM-64 Course (Part 2 - Development Setup)
+## Lesson 166: ARM-64 Course (Part 3 - "Hello World")
-In this lesson we will discuss how to set up our development in 64-bit ARM with Kali Linux.
+In this lesson we will discuss how to write and compile a simple hello world program in C++.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.